Skip to content

 Given the high level of detail and risk of capturing private information by audio recording devices, the ICO is keen for all data to be securely stored.

-If your business fails to take active security measures such as password protection and encrypting audio data, the ICO will consider the imposition of a hefty fine.
+If your business fails to take active security measures, such as password protection and encrypting audio data, the ICO may consider imposing a substantial fine.

 Key Takeaways

-Your business must follow GDPR rules when handling personal data that could identify a person.
+Your business must comply with GDPR rules when handling personal data that could identify an individual.
 Audio recordings contain an individual’s voice and discussion of verbal information, whether through a listening device or a CCTV camera.
-Any violation of GDPR rules regarding audio recordings threatens a hefty fine of up to £17.5m from the ICO.
+Any violation of GDPR rules regarding audio recordings threatens a hefty fine of up to £17.5 million from the ICO.
 Therefore, your business needs to be transparent about audio recording monitoring systems.

 Frequently Asked Questions